BeautyScientist/GSDIANOZAS/README.md

 So I’m literally trying to do that now.
 I’ve set a 10 minute timer on my wrist watch.
 And I’m writing, or rather dictating into my phone, as I walk around the field.

 The thing with 10 minutes is it doesn’t sound like a lot of time.
 But really it is.
 If you arrived at the train station and found you had 10 minutes to wait for the train, you would certainly want to find something to do with that time.
 And there are certainly things you can usually do in 10 minutes.
 And this includes quite serious things.
-For example, I read the whole of Madame Bovardi in French in 10 minutes sessions some years ago.
+For example, I read the whole of Madame Bovary in French in 10 minutes sessions some years ago.
 The job I had at the time entitled me to two 10 minute breaks.
 So that’s what I use them for.

 It took a total of 65 hours to complete the book.
 When I started it, my French was distinctly shaky.
 When I finished it, it was much better.
 Now I’m quite sure that if I were to spend 65 hours solidly studying French, working out the grammar and diligently memorising vocabulary as I went along I could no doubt have got much better at speaking French for the same amount of time.
 But in a normal life, when do you ever get 65 hours spare time?